 2. New York

 Another city that is popular among international learners is New York City.
-The city is known for its tourist attractions such as the Statue of Liberty and Broadway.
-Though a popular study destination, students who want to study here should be well aware of the high spending costs in the city.
+The city is known for tourist attractions such as the Statue of Liberty and Broadway.
+Although it is a popular study destination, students who want to study here should be aware of the high cost of living.

 3. Washington D.C.